 Excuse me?
 Did I just read that correctly?

-ven though (once again) almost all of the “definitions” of the prefix “In-” state that it means: “In” or “Into”, the way that it seems to used the most in our “modern” times is to mean “Not”… Which, to me, is IN-conceivable, IN-explicable, and virtually IN-comprehensible… That is unless you make some adjustments and “set the bar” (the level of what is expected of people) REALLY REALLY low.
+Even though (once again) almost all of the “definitions” of the prefix, “In-“ state that it means: “In” or “Into” — the way that it seems to be used the most in our “modern” times is to mean: “Not”… — Which, to me, is IN-conceivable, IN-explicable, and virtually IN-comprehensible… That is un-less you make some adjustments and “set the bar” (the level of what is expected of people) REALLY REALLY low.

-o if we were to go with the most common “usage” (not definition) of the prefix “In-“, and attach it to the actually meaning of the root word “Credible” – then that would mean that the word “Incredible” means something which is not able to be believed.
+So if we were to go with the most common “usage” (not definition) of the prefix, “In-“ — and attach it to the actually meaning of the root word “Credible” — then that would mean that the word “Incredible” means:

 Well, that’s exactly what the first definition says… So what’s the problem?
 The problem is exactly that…

-he word is almost always used to mean: “Amazing”, “Wonderful”, etc.
+The word is almost always used to mean:

-ell, we are almost there.
-But before we can get there, we first need to understand how this “false” usage happens.
+Well, we are almost there.
+But before we can get there, we first need to be able to comprehend how this “false” usage happens.

-In addition to this, the device will be able to store incredible amounts of data, can be used as an alarm clock, a calculator, a calendar, and has the potential to be a tool for completely hypnotizing the users of these devices AND can be used to monitor the where-abouts of the owners of such devices, wherever they may be on the planet, by those in governmental organizations…
+In addition to this — the device will be able to store incredible amounts of data; can be used as an alarm clock, a calculator, a calendar — and has the potential to be a tool for completely hypnotizing the users of these devices AND can be used to monitor the where-abouts of the owners of such devices — where-ever they may be on the planet, by those in governmental organizations…

-ow what he meant was that the idea did not sound believable and was not anything that he thought his company would be interested in investing money in…
+Now… What he meant was that: “the idea did not sound believable” and was not anything that he thought his company would be interested in investing money in…

-But what his son (who didn’t know the definition of “Incredible”) heard was…
+But what his son (who didn’t know the definition of the word, “Incredible”) interpreted from this word that he didn’t know the definition was…

 “That’s sounds like an “Amazing” idea!!!”

-And worse yet, instead of staying true to reality, the editors of dictionaries simply change, or worse yet, add new definitions to compensate for the mistakes… And thus the cycle is not only further perpetuated, but actually becomes a bit more like this.
+And worse yet — instead of staying true to reality — the editors of dictionaries simply change (or worse yet) add new definitions to compensate for the mistakes of the people using the words… And thus — the cycle is not only further-perpetuated, but actually becomes a bit more like this.

 - Prefixes, Suffixes, & Root-Words with multiple meanings.

-- Prefixes and Suffixes being mistaken as being part of the Root-Word.
+- Prefixes & Suffixes being mistaken as being part of the Root-Word.